aeksco/codotype-plugin-starter-kit/src/base/templates/README.md

 ## Getting Started

-This is a Codotype Generator starter kit that has yet to be modified.
+This is a Codotype Plugin Starter kit that has yet to be modified.

 ### Development